Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Introduction

 \subsection{Related works}

 In traditional statistics, reliability evaluation with Wasserstein distance has been based on asymptotic theory, i.e., sample size $\rightarrow \infty$.
-In the univariate case, several studies \citep{del1999tests, del2019central, ramdas2017wasserstein} derive the asymptotic distribution of the Wasserstein distance.
-In the case of one-dimensional problems, these studies succeed to mitigate the difficulty that the Wasserstein distance depends on an optimization problem because the Wasserstein distance in one-dimensional problem can be computed based on the quantile function which is equivalent to solve the LP.
-Obviously, the quantile function is only available in univariate case.
-Therefore, these methods can not be extended to multivariate cases.
+In the univariate case, instead of solving the optimization problem, the Wasserstein can be described by using an inverse of the distribution function.
+For example, let $F^{-1}$ be the quantile function of the data and $F_n^{-1}$ be the empirical quantile function of the generated data, the Wasserstein distance with $\ell_2$ distance is computed by $\int_{0}^{1} (F^{-1}(t) - F_n^{-1}(t))^2 \,dt$.
+Based on the quantile function, several studies \citep{del1999tests, del2019central, ramdas2017wasserstein} derived the asymptotic distribution of the Wasserstein distance.
+Obviously, these methods can not guarantee the validity in finite sample size.
+Moreover, since the quantile function is only available in univariate case, these methods can not be extended to multivariate cases which are practically important.

-Recently, \citet{imaizumi2019hypothesis} has proposed an approach on multi-dimensional problems.
+Recently, \cite{imaizumi2019hypothesis} has proposed an approach on multidimensional problems.
 However, it is important to clarify that this study does \emph{not} provide statistical inference for the ``original'' Wasserstein distance.
-Instead, the authors consider an \emph{approximation} of the Wasserstein distance, which does not require solving an optimization problem.
-Besides, this method also relies on asymptotic distribution of the test statistic and can not provide finite-sample validity.
+Instead, the authors consider an \emph{approximation} of the Wasserstein distance, which does not require solving a LP.
+Besides, this method also relies on asymptotic distribution of the test statistic which is approximated by the Gaussian multiplier bootstrap.
 Therefore, to our knowledge, statistical inference method for the Wasserstein distance in multi-dimensional problems is still a challenging open problem.